oliviastoner/FPGA-Beamforming/README.md

 ## sim
 Contains the Python scripts to plot and save the output audio received by the computer. collect_beamforms.py was used in our demo video to plot the recieved audio from our system at different angles.

-<mark>Do NOT upload sim_build files or obj files that aren't the final.bit file</mark>